Republic of Afghanistan (1973–1978): Amelioration of Afghan–Pakistani relations

-After the 1975 Panjshir Valley uprising, a failed Iranian–Pakistani (SAVAK and the ISI) backed rebellion which sought to oust the Republican government using Jamiat-e Islami, Daoud realised a friendlier Pakistan was in his best interests, therefore he was in support of resolving the border dispute with Pakistan and balancing Afghanistan’s ties with the Soviet Union by expanding relations with the West and reaching out to Muslim nations such as Iran, Saudi Arabia, Iraq, Kuwait, Egypt and others for financial assistance.
+After the 1975 Panjshir Valley uprising, a failed Iranian–Pakistani (SAVAK and the ISI) backed rebellion which sought to oust the Republican government using Jamiat-e Islami, Daoud realised a friendlier Pakistan was in his best interests, therefore he was in support of resolving the border dispute with Pakistan and balancing Afghanistan's ties with the Soviet Union by expanding relations with the West and reaching out to Muslim nations such as Iran, Saudi Arabia, Iraq, Kuwait, Egypt and others for financial assistance.

-During Daoud Khan’s meeting with Prime Minister Zulfikar Ali Bhutto in June 1976, Daoud indicated that there were countries (in reference to the Soviet Union) “that did not want to see the amelioration of Afghan–Pakistani relations.
+During Daoud Khan's meeting with Prime Minister Zulfikar Ali Bhutto in June 1976, Daoud indicated that there were countries (in reference to the Soviet Union) “that did not want to see the amelioration of Afghan–Pakistani relations.
 It was imperative that those quarters be denied the satisfaction of witnessing the worsening of relations between Afghanistan and Pakistan”.
-After Daoud Khan’s other visit in August 1976, relations between the two countries improved and transit trade benefited significantly, with India’s surplus crop being allowed to be transported over land from India to Afghanistan.
+After Daoud Khan's other visit in August 1976, relations between the two countries improved and transit trade benefited significantly, with India's surplus crop being allowed to be transported over land from India to Afghanistan.
 Consequently, both Bhutto and Daoud were close to reaching an agreement on the recognition of the Durand Line in return for Pakistan granting autonomy to the North-West Frontier Province (NWFP) and Balochistan.
-This did not come to fruition due to Zia ul-Haq’s coup in June 1977 which ended Bhutto’s government, and Daoud being killed a year after during the Saur Revolution in April 1978.
+This did not come to fruition due to Zia ul-Haq’s military coup in June 1977 which ended Bhutto’s government, and Daoud being killed a year after during the Saur Revolution in April 1978.